IBM/iot-edge-predictive-models-dsx/README.md

 Refer [documentation](https://console.bluemix.net/docs/services/IoT/getting-started.html#getting-started-with-iotp) and [article](https://developer.ibm.com/recipes/tutorials/how-to-register-devices-in-ibm-iot-foundation/).
 * Note down the device credentials.
 They cannot be retrieved later.
 > The device credentials will be used later to configure Node-RED.
+* Click on `Apps`.
+* Click on `Generate API Key`.
+Select the role as `Data processor application`.
+Make a note of the `API Key` and `Authentication Token`.
+This will be needed in the Node-RED flow configuration in the subsequent steps.

 ### 6.12 DB2 Warehouse
 * Create a [DB2 Warehouse](https://console.bluemix.net/catalog/services/db2-warehouse) instance.